vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Words in bold face are literal quotations from the SBr 11.5.4.5, 14.
 Stenzler in his ´ translation (1878, 44) leaves dakṣiṇatas out altogether.
 Oldenberg in his translation (1886, 306) takes dakṣiṇatas as referring to the fire: ‘to the south (of the fire)’, which, since we are here concerned with a literal quote from the SBr, is certainly wrong. ´

 13 The Aśvalāyana ¯ gives the following procedure.
-The teacher, touched (by the pupil), after having poured (oblations of ghee into the fire), stands to the north of the fire, his face turned east; opposite of him, with his face turned west the other (AśvGS ¯ 1.20.2–3: samanvārabdhe hutv¯ottarato ’gneḥprāṅmukha ācāryo ’vatiṣṭhate k 2 k purastāt pratyaṅmukha itaraḥk 3 k ).
+The teacher, touched (by the pupil), after having poured (oblations of ghee into the fire), stands to the north of the fire, his face turned east; opposite of him, with his face turned west the other (AśvGS ¯ 1.20.2–3: samanvārabdhe hutvōttarato ’gneḥprāṅmukha ācāryo ’vatiṣṭhate k 2 k purastāt pratyaṅmukha itaraḥk 3 k ).
 Then, while pouring the water of his añjali into that of the pupil, the teacher consigns the pupil to Savitr̥and to Prajāpati.
 After this the pupil puts on fuel and touches the fire.
 Then, without mentioning another position, the text continues by saying that the pupil, while reciting mantras, ‘approaches (the teacher), bends his knee, touches (the feet of the teacher), and should say: “O lord, teach the Sāvitrī, O lord, recite”.’
 (AśvGS 1.21.4: [. . . ] ¯ upasthāya jānv ācyopasaṁgr̥hya brūyād adhīhi bho sāvitrīṁbho3 anubrūhīti k 4 k ).
 Cf. Sā˙nkhāyanagr ´ .hyasūtra 2.5.8–12:

 [. . . ] uttareṇāgnim upaviśataḥ| prāṅmukha ācāryaḥpratyaṅmukha itaro | adhīhi bho3 ity uktvā | ācārya oṁkāraṁprayujyāthetaraṁvācayati sāvitrīṁbho3 anu brūhīti | athāsmai sāvitrīm avāha tat savitur vareṇyam ity etām paccho ’rdharcaśo ’navānam k 5 k